 Why use a Study Bible?

-The 66 books of the Bible were written thousands of years ago, to people in cultures that are very different than the Western Culture in which we live today.
+The 66 books of the Bible were written thousands of years ago to people in cultures that are very different from the Western Culture in which we live today.
 As such, a good Study Bible will help you, the reader, better understand the purpose and meaning of the Biblical text.

 Which Study Bible is ‘best’?

 This is a ridiculously challenging question to answer.
 I often respond by saying, “The ‘best’ Bible is the one you’re reading.”
-But most people who are looking to study God’s Word want more info. than that.
+But most people who are looking to study God’s Word are looking for more specifics.
 They’re looking to invest some money into a Bible that they’ll likely be reading for years and years.
 So which one is best… for you?

 Well, every Study Bible has different features, different scholars, different goals, and in the end, each one provides a different study experience for the reader.
 Below is a simple breakdown of several options available today.
 Which one you may choose to read and study with is up to you, but I’ve done my best to offer some recommendations depending on what you think may be most beneficial for you.